kallaway/100-days-of-code/r2-html-log.md

 **R2D20, February 21st, 2021**
 Continued working on Section 10, tonight watched a video talking about Flex-Wrap.
 Also fixed a bit of how the space is distributed on my sample page to see how display: flex works.

+**R2D21, February 23rd, 2021**
+Modified the code for my Flex demo page to use classes instead of using a bunch of IDs which is what I had, and reduced the CSS drastically since I didn't have to be repeating the same properties over and over on the different elements, which is what I had before.
+Also added number on each DIV to indicate their position inside of the container so that it would be easier for me to understand how they are aligning when I set the different Flex properties.
+After that was done, I then continued watching the rest of Section 10.